10th International Evidence Based Library and Information Practice Conference (EBLIP10)

 This inclusive conference theme will encourage practitioners and researchers to think about what evidence is, how we collect it, and how we use it in these uncertain times.

 The conference aims to offer a stimulating and varied programme of workshops, presentations, posters and discussions designed to appeal to library and information professionals convinced about using evidence-based approaches as well as those who may have previously thought that evidence- based practice (or attending an EBLIP conference) wasn’t for them.
-Pre-conference workshops covering a range of topics relating to research, evaluation and evidence-based practice will be held on 15-16 June 2019.
-The main conference will take place 17-19 June 2019 at the University of Strathclyde in Glasgow, Scotland.
+Pre-conference workshops covering a range of topics relating to research, evaluation and evidence-based practice will be held on 16 June 2019.
+The main conference will take place 17-19 June 2019.

 The conference will provide a practical and accessible forum for librarians and information practitioners from all sectors to discover, use and disseminate evidence that may contribute to decision-making and advocacy in today’s professional practice.
 This includes (but is not inclusive to) those who: